secretstartups/handbook/sales/field-operations/field-enablement/index.html.md

 Inspired by _The Advantage: Why Organizational Health Trumps Everything Else in Business_ by Patrick Lencioni

 <details>
-<summary>1.
+<summary markdown="span">1.
 Why does the GitLab Field Enablement team exist?</summary>
 See our team mission in the [Overview](/handbook/sales/field-operations/field-enablement/#overview) section.
 </details>